commscope-ruckus/RUCKUS-RWG/README.md

 # RUCKUS-RWG-Templates
 Config Templates for the RUCKUS WAN Gateway.

-# basic_microsegmentation.yml
-One RADIUS realm, one WLAN, one VLAN pool and one network address.
-Edit the template to match the following parameters in your environment:
+You may need to edit the templates to match the parameters in your environment, such as:
 - interface: change to match the LAN interface on your RWG.
 - cidr: make sure the subnet does not conflict with your network.
-- switch_ports: change to match the ports and infrastructure_device_id used by your ICX switch.
+- switch_ports: change to match the ports used by your ICX switch.
+- infrastructure_device_id: change to match the id used by your ICX switch.
 - infrastructure_device: change to match your SmartZone name.
 - access_point_zone: change to match your zone.

+# basic_microsegmentation.yml
+One RADIUS realm, one WLAN, one VLAN pool and one network address.

+# dpsk_using_same_vlans.yaml
+Three RADIUS realms, three account groups, three VLANs and three network addresses.
+Six accounts.
+One wlan using DPSK.

+# dpsk_using_vlan_pool.yaml
+One RADIUS realm, one account groups, one VLANs and one network addresses.
+Two accounts.
+One wlan using DPSK.

-# microseg_vlan_pool.yml
+# microsegmentation.yml
 One RADIUS realm, one WLAN, one policy, one IP group, one VLAN pool and one network address.
-Edit the template to match the following parameters in your environment:
-- interface: change to match the LAN interface on your RWG.
-- cidr: make sure the subnet does not conflict with your network.
-- switch_ports: change to match the ports and infrastructure_device_id used by your ICX switch.
-- infrastructure_device: change to match your SmartZone name.
-- access_point_zone: change to match your zone.
+One open wlan.

 # portals.yml
 One policy, one splash portal, one landing portal, one survery question, one bandwidth queue and one shared credential.